yanghuafang/map-pose-former/docs/TRAINING.md

 ## Throughput

 `tools/bench.py` times the generator, the loader and the model apart, because one `frames_per_s` cannot say which is the limit.
-Measured on the A6000 at at each config's defaults, the student runs at 211 frames/s forward-and-backward in 6.9 GiB, the teacher at 61 in 21.2 GiB, and the data pipeline delivers 477–1900. **The model is the constraint now**; the loader was, before the temporal path and the second matching pass.
+Measured on the A6000, the student runs at 190 frames/s forward-and-backward, the teacher at 59, and the data pipeline delivers 247–463.
+[RESULTS.md](RESULTS.md) has the batch sizes and the memory each needs. **The model is the constraint now**; the loader was, before the temporal path and the second matching pass.

 Neither model is parameter-bound — the student's weights are 9 MB against